cunicu/cunicu/README.md

 ## 🚧 ɯice is currently still in an Alpha state and not usable yet

-[ɯice][wice] is a user-space daemon managing [WireGuard][wireguard] interfaces to establish peer-to-peer connections in harsh network environments.
+[ɯice][wice] is a user-space daemon managing [WireGuard®][wireguard] interfaces to establish peer-to-peer connections in harsh network environments.

 It relies on the [awesome](https://github.com/pion/awesome-pion) [pion/ice][pion-ice] package for the interactive connectivity establishment as well as bundles the Go user-space implementation of WireGuard in a single binary for environments in which WireGuard kernel support has not landed yet.